Purfview/whisper-standalone-win/README.md

 ## Standalone Whisper info:

 Vanilla Whisper, compiled as is - no changes to the original code.
+A reference implementation, stagnant development, atm maybe useful for some tests.

 ## Standalone Faster-Whisper info: